-f) Interest expense and debt facilities
+f) Interest expense

-Net interest expense decreased 10% on the prior year (at Constant Currency rates), largely due to strong operating cash flow allowing debt reduction.

-The majority of Sonic's debt is drawn in foreign currencies as 'natural' balance sheet hedging of Sonic's offshore operations (see (a) Constant Currency above).
+Net interest expense decreased 9% on the prior year (at Constant Currency rates), due to strong operating cashflow and higher interest rates on cash deposits, whilst debt was at fixed rates.
+At 30 June 2023 all of Sonic's debt was drawn in foreign currencies as 'natural' balance sheet hedging of Sonic's offshore operations (see (a) Constant Currency above).
 Interest rate risk management arrangements are in place in accordance with Sonic's Treasury Policy.